 - Evernote – Need to keep track of a project?
 Use Evernote, an advanced note-taking app, to write everything down.

-- Harvest – Harvest is a time tracking tool that allows you to spend less time managing your schedule, and more time doing.
+- Harvest – Harvest is a time-tracking tool that allows you to spend less time managing your schedule and more time completing tasks.

-These tools will help you communicate and collaborate with those in and outside of the office.
+These tools will help you communicate and collaborate with those inside and outside of the office.